Armpit Breast Augmentation: The Transaxillary Incision Approach to Breast Enlargement Surgery using Breast Implants

 Unique Incision Strategy for Asian Skin and other Melanin-rich Skin Types

-Dr Geoff Barnett and Dr Richard Sackelariou are our Clinic’s GO TO Specialist Plastic Surgeons for Breast Implants using the Transaxillary incision or “armpit incision” breast implant placement method.
+Asian Breast Surgery – Dr Richard Sackelariou and Dr Geoff Barnett are our Clinic’s recommended Specialist Plastic Surgeons for Breast Implants using the Transaxillary Incision or “armpit incision” breast implant placement method.

-Dr Richard Sackelariou is a breast surgery expert who operates in Sydney and in Melbourne.
-He performs Asian / Transaxillary Breast Augmentation procedures (using armpit insertion points) as well as other forms of breast surgery including breast lifts or breast reductions as well as combined procedures.
+- He is highly respected for his expertise in Asian / Transaxillary Breast Augmentation procedures (using armpit insertion points) as well as other forms of breast surgery including breast lifts or breast reductions as well as combined procedures.

-Specialist Plastic Surgeon Dr Barnett (a Melbourne Specialist with full FRACS qualifications as a highly trained Plastic Surgeon) also performs transaxillary breast augmentations and other breast, body and face surgeries.
+Specialist Plastic Surgeon Dr Barnett (a Melbourne based Specialist Plastic Surgeon with full FRACS qualifications) also performs transaxillary breast augmentations and other breast, body and face surgeries.
+Click here for more information on Dr Barnett including his body contouring procedures for post-weight loss patients.

 “No Scar Breast Augmentation” – The Transaxillary Armpit Breast Augmentation: The “TA” method of Breast Implant Insertion

-- First, while the armpit breast surgery method helps disguise the scar after having breast implants, ALL Surgery leaves a scar.
+- As above, although armpit area breast augmentation surgery incision methods can help disguise the scar after having breast implants, ALL Surgery leaves a scar.

 - The question is not if there will be a scar or not after breast surgery, but where it will be, and to what degree it will be visible to others.